0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

 ## Run Issuer Node in Standalone Mode

 The standalone mode of the Issuer Node allows to compile the Issuer Node and creating the executables to run it without using docker.
+To run in the standalone mode, you would need compile it with GoLang 1.19 environment.

 Follow these steps to start the Issuer Node in the standalone mode: